Les Glycines - self catering studio/balcony/garden

 from £38 /night help Price for guests, Nights

 Estimated nightly price based on a weekly stay.
 Excludes fees (if applicable).
 Enter your dates to see the total cost.

-A perfect town retreat for a couple, a family or a group to experience the summer buzz of a lively charming French town full of history!
+A perfect town retreat for a couple, a family or a group to experience the summer buzz of a charming French town full of history!

 Dating back more than 250 years, our lovingly restored self-catering holiday studio is situated in one part of two interconnected town houses with views onto a charming back garden.
 Your private access from the street to the accommodation on the 1st and 2nd floor passes through a former horse stable with an authentic stone floor.

 Our studio offers two bedrooms and sleeps 4-6.
 Carefully renovated, the old charm has been preserved with original oak beams, old wooden floors and a rustic fireplace.

 1st floor: dining area with a large fireplace and kitchenette with a refrigerator/cooker/microwave/coffee machine/toaster.
 There is a large bathroom with bathtub, shower and WC.
 1 Bedroom, sleeps 2, twin beds.
 A balcony offers beautiful views of the garden planted with palms, banana shrub and fruit trees.

 2nd floor: Beautifully renovated spacious room with parquet floors, high ceilings and oak beams, sleeps 2 (max.
 4), double bed, additional sofa bed, table and chairs.
 Two large roof windows create a bright, serene atmosphere.

 Just round the corner: bicycle hire and public pool.
 Market days: Wed/Sat, weekly night markets Monday.
 Annual Folklore Music Festival in Montignac 22.07 - 28.07.2013, 28.07 - 03.08.2014 / 27.07 - 02.08.2015.